OlympusDAO/solanOHM/README.md

 ./shell/endpoint_solana.sh --network <devnet|mainnet> --broadcast <true|false>
 ```

+This script has a few steps:

+- Initialising the OFT config: no input necessary
+- Wiring the OFT
+  - The script will prepare some transactions related to "LzApp" (EVM) and ask if you want to preview them (no) and then submit them (no).
+  - It will then prepare some transactions related to "OApp" (Solana, in this case).
+Preview and submit them.

 ### Transfer Ownership to MS

 Prior to linking the EVM endpoint to Solana, transfer ownership of the OFT program to the MS.